kraken-php/docs/api-channel.md

 #### The `addDefault` Method

 The `addDefault` method of router allows you to create handler that will be executed if not one matcher returns true.
-In constrast to matcher, all of default methods are always executed.
+In contrast to matcher, all of default methods are always executed.

     $router->addDefault(
         function($alias, ProtocolInterface $protocol, $flags, callable $success = null, callable $failure = null, callable $cancel = null, $timeout = 0.0) {